lgonzales1/California-School-Success/README.md

 [AWS S3 Database](http://districtdata.ckva5djfpzaj.us-east-1.rds.amazonaws.com/)

+## Model Choice

+We elected to use supervised machine learning models because we have labeled outcome variables (English/Language Arts and Math test scores) that are foundational to evaluating district effectiveness.
+We also wanted to construct two models to determine which was more accurate based on our data.
+Thus, you will find both a logistic regression and forest classifier algorithm in our code base.

+We established probability models since it is useful to be able to predict whether a district is more or less likely (based on a set of features) to have 50% or higher students at proficiency.
+This is a more straightforward measure of district effectiveness than a linear model, which would only produce individual scores in relation to one another.

 ## Feature Engineering and Selection

 The model features were chosen because they are commonly among the most valued by major stakeholders in the education sector, including: